 Killed Negatives: Unseen Images of 1930s America

 The Great Depression plunged rural Americans into desperate poverty.
-But when photographers were commissioned by the Information Division of the Farm Security Administration to document the harsh realities, their findings were drastically edited down...Until Sunday August 26 2018
+But when photographers were commissioned by the Information Division of the Farm Security Administration to document the harsh realities, their findings were drastically edited down...Tuesday August 21 2018 - Sunday August 26 2018

 Average User Rating